bfauber71/MyParkingMgr/replit.md

 ### UI/UX Decisions

 The frontend is a Single Page Application (SPA) built with pure JavaScript (ES6+) and mobile-first responsive CSS, avoiding external frameworks.
-It features a streamlined navigation with 3 main tabs (Vehicles, Properties, Settings) and sub-tabs for settings.
+It features streamlined navigation with 3 main tabs (Vehicles, Properties, Settings) and sub-tabs for settings.
 Accessibility is a priority, with increased contrast on text and elements, adhering to WCAG guidelines.
 Ticket designs are optimized for thermal printers, utilizing black and white schemes with bold text and border styles for emphasis.

 ### Technical Implementations